The Ides Of March

 Jock The Soothsayer!

 What's this got to do with Scottish salmon fishing you may ask so here's your salmon fishing soothsayer's advice.
-At this time of year as we get closer to March there's a mainly unnoticed and at best 'lightly' fished for historical run of perfect heavyweight 'beasts' that appear in the Tay en route to their Loch Tay retreat.
+At this time of year as most Scottish river are lightly fished there's a mainly unnoticed historical run of perfect heavyweight 'beasts' that appear in the Tay en route to their Loch Tay retreat.
 Now it just so happens my birthday falls on the 15th of March so carefully take on board what I'm about to state.
-If you truly are searching for a Tay specimen encounter my money is on the period between mid February and the end of March as some absolute 'clunkers' are guaranteed to be slowly making there way up river in the high cold river water and you can take that information to the bank!
+If you truly are searching for a Tay specimen encounter my money is on this period between mid February and the end of March as some absolute 'clunkers' are guaranteed to be slowly making their way up river in the high cold water and you can take that information to the bank!

 North Sea & River Tay Water Temperature

 That Special Big Tay Springer

-Now's the time to get focussed on not what happened to old Julius Caesar but on the fact there will be some seriously good looking 'scale perfect' big beasties manoeuvring around the Tay's estuary tidal waters between Dundee & Perth slowly making their adjustments back to being able to handle fresh cold river water and one of which could be destined for your fly or lure.
-If you're looking for a real 'big fish' highlight during your 2020 River Tay salmon fishing season then the above specified early Spring period is top of the pile for achieving just that.
-These examples of perfect heavyweight Spring salmon are fine examples of what's there to be caught on Scotland's most famous big fish salmon river during the fast approaching magical month of March.
+The time is approaching to get focussed on not what happened to old Julius Caesar but on the fact there will already be be some seriously good looking 'scale perfect' big Tay beasts in the river and in the tidal waters between Dundee & Perth slowly making their adjustments back to being able to handle fresh cold river water and one of which could be destined for your fly or lure.
+If you're looking for a real 'big fish' highlight during your 2021 River Tay salmon fishing season then the above specified early Spring period is top of the pile for achieving just that.
+These photographs of 2 perfect heavyweight Spring salmon are fine examples of what's there to be caught on Scotland's most famous big fish salmon river during the magical month of March.
+These perfect River Tay Spring beasts were caught by this young angler on his first ever days salmon fishing so a great chance to give him further salmon fishing career advice!

 The Best Spring Fishing Clothing Systems